 - Canker sores: may be a B12 or folate deficiency

 - Tinnitus: may be caused by a lot of things, but could be a Vitamin B3, B12 or Vitamin E deficiency.
 Get this worked up.

 - Frequent soreness or spasm: may be a magnesium deficiency or electrolyte imbalance

 - Restless Leg Syndrome: may be caused by a number of things, but can be an electrolyte imbalance, or deficiency in iron, calcium, Vitamin E or folate.

 It is always best to see a naturopathic doctor to coordinate your care if you have the ability to do so.
 However, here are three of my favorite multivitamins — choose Basic Nutrients V if you are trying to avoid iodine; choose Basic Nutrients III if you are post-menopausal and avoiding iron.
 Otherwise I recommend Polyphenol Nutrients as a good general multi.
-(Bonus: free shipping over $30!)
+(Bonus: FREE Shipping!)